Gluten Free Artisan Bread Recipe (EASY & No Knead)

 • Tapioca Flour (Starch): Adds elasticity and chewiness to the bread.

-• Ivory Teff Flour: Provides a mild, slightly nutty flavor and is rich in protein and fiber.
+• Ivory Teff Flour: Provides a mild, slightly nutty flavor and is rich in protein and fiber. (only found in my whole grain blend)

 • Millet Flour: Light and mild-flavored, adding essential vitamins and minerals.